 There are a number of units that are not controlled by players that may be encountered in Atlantis.
 Most information about these units must be discovered in the course of the game, but a few basics are below.

 All cities and towns begin with guardsmen in them.
 These units will defend any units that are attacked in the city or town, and will also prevent theft and assassination attempts, if their Observation level is high enough.
 They are on guard, and will prevent other units from taxing or pillaging.
-Except in the starting cities, the guards may be killed by players, although they will form again if the city is left unguarded.
+The guards may be killed by players, although they will form again if the city is left unguarded.

 There are a number of monsters who wander free throughout Atlantis.
 They will occasionally attack player units, so be careful when wandering through the wilderness.

 Through various magical methods, you may gain control of certain types of monsters.
 These monsters are just another item in a unit's inventory, with a few special rules.
 Monsters will be able to carry things at their speed of movement; use the SHOW ITEM order to determine the carrying capacity and movement speed of a monster.
 Monsters will also fight for the controlling unit in combat; their strength can only be determined in battle.
 Also, note that a monster will always fight from the front rank, even if the controlling unit has the behind flag set.
 Whether or not you are allowed to give a monster to other units depends on the type of monster; some may be given freely, while others must remain with the controlling unit.

 To enter orders for Atlantis, you should send a mail message to the Atlantis server, containing the following:

 For example, if your faction number (shown at the top of your report) is 27, your password if "foobar", and you have two units numbered 5 and 17: